jjlehner/ML_cw_dec_tree/README.md

 ### Testing the tree

-The tree generated from the `decision_tree_learning` function can be evaluated using the `evaluate` function.
+The tree generated from the `decision_tree_learning` function, can be evaluated using the `evaluate` function.
 This function has the following signature:

 ```python
     evaluate(test_db: np.ndarray, trained_tree: DTCN) -> float: